vjutvik/Contiki-IPsec/examples/ipsec/README.md

 ----------------
 Strongswan is a popular IPsec implementation for the Linux kernel.
 While the actual encoding / decoding of IPsec packets takes place in the kernel's network stack, Strongswan's IKEv2 keying daemon _charon_ negotiates new SAs on behalf of the host according to a configured policy.

-In this tutorial we are using instant Contiki 2.6 which is based upon Ubuntu, but any Debian-based system ought to work.
+In this tutorial we are using instant Contiki 2.6 which is based upon Ubuntu, but any Debian-based system ought to work with these instructions.

 Install Strongswan: